Holiday Cottage in Bude

 £250 pre-authorised to your credit or debit card as a security deposit is required.

 Bude is Cornwall's most northern town and has been a favourite seaside resort since Victorian times.
-The coastal scenery surrounding the beaches of is quite beautiful, boasting some of the finest sandy beaches and the best surfing in England!
+The coastal scenery surrounding the beaches, is quite beautiful, boasting some of the finest sandy beaches and the best surfing in England!
 The town has excellent facilities and a wide selection of interesting, independent shops.
 This idyllic area has a large amount of birdlife for the dedicated twitcher and some wonderful, scenic walks along the South West coastal path.
-The centre of Bude is a lively hub with concerts, dances and fetes as well as other events throughout the season, including an annual Carnival Week.
-The town has a host of pubs, cafes and restaurants to suit every palate and there is a new Visitors Centre in the Crescent car park, a large children's play area, a 19th-century canal and a small wharf amongst many other attractions.
-Bude is also home to the internationally acclaimed jazz festival which takes place each August.
+The centre of Bude is a lively hub with concerts, dances and fetes, as well as other events throughout the season, including an annual Carnival Week.
+The town has a host of pubs, cafes and restaurants to suit every palate and there is a new Visitor’s Centre in the Crescent car park, a large children's play area, a 19th-century canal and a small wharf, amongst many other attractions.
+Bude is also home to the internationally acclaimed Jazz Festival, which takes place each August.

 This property has no reviews